ThibaultMetais/Myproject/README.md

-# README
+# Simple e-commerce website

-This README would normally document whatever steps are necessary to get the application up and running.
+This repository contains a working Ruby on Rails project implementing an e-commerce website.

 Things you may want to cover:

-* Ruby version
+* Ruby version 1.16.1, Rails version 5.1.6

-* System dependencies
+* System dependencies available in the Gemfile.lock

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Create database, link it by modifying the file in /config/database.yml and run migrations

+* Run the server : rails server (or "ruby bin\rails" server on Windows)